John Stewart Bell: Critique of von Neumann's proof

 However, in 2010, Jeffrey Bub published an argument that Bell (and, implicitly, Hermann) had misconstrued von Neumann's proof, saying that it does not attempt to prove the absolute impossibility of hidden variables, and is actually not flawed, after all.
 (Thus, it was the physics community as a whole that had misinterpreted von Neumann's proof as applying universally.)
 Bub provides evidence that von Neumann understood the limits of his proof, but there is no record of von Neumann attempting to correct the near universal misinterpretation which lingered for over 30 years and exists to some extent to this day.
 Von Neumann's proof does not in fact apply to contextual hidden variables, as in Bohm's theory.
+Bub's conclusion has, in turn, been questioned.